-Planning for collective worship is the responsibility of the CW co-ordinator, the parish priest and a linked governor.
-The weekly themes for Collective Worship are linked to the Church's calendar and events in the children's daily lives.
-Plans are evaluated and adapted by the CW co-ordinator.
+Planning for Collective Worship is the responsibility of the staff, the parish priest and a linked governor.
+The weekly themes for Collective Worship are chosen through using our own devised Long term plan which includes Bible Stories and the use of Picture News on alternate weeks.
+Plans are evaluated and adapted by all who lead Collective Worship.
 Collective Worship is properly resourced in terms of time, resources and budget.